julie-j-code/ng.users-fiberbase-with-email/README.md

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## Additional
-`ng add @angular/material`
-Plus spécifiquement, ajouter au tableau des imports MatListModule
-MatSidenavModule
-MatIconModule
-MatToolbarModule
-MatFormFieldModule
-MatButtonModule

-`npm i firebase`
-`ng add @angular/fire`

-// Angular Firebase
-import { AngularFireModule } from '@angular/fire';
-import { AngularFireAuthModule } from '@angular/fire/auth';

-avec pour l'ajout dans le tableau des imports AngularFireModule.initializeApp(environment.firebaseConfig)

-Pour l'enregistrement en base
-createUserWithEmailAndPassword fait le job
-Pour le login
-signInWithEmailAndPassword fait le job les 2 étant de méthodes mises à disposition par AngularFireAuth